Focus Modes on Your DSLR

 You may also want to use manual focus when the subject and your camera are static.
 This will guarantee correct and consistently accurate focus for each shot, which is particularly useful for night landscape photography when it is difficult for autofocus to lock in place.

-We cover all this in greater detail over at ATP Members where we have videos to illustrate this in more detail with many sample images and techniques.
+We cover all this in greater detail over at ATP Members.
+We have videos to illustrate this in more detail with many sample images and techniques.